"Nadia Motraghi is a superb advocate who is fantastic in cross-examination but also in wider trial preparation and overall strategy."

 Many of Nadia’s cases are unusual, involving politically sensitive issues where the implications go beyond the confines of the legal case or test cases where strategy is particularly important.

-In the private sector, Nadia has particular experience of claims from a wide variety of sectors including: banking and other “City” claims; telecommunications and technology and well-known retailers.
+In the private sector, Nadia has particular experience of claims from a wide variety of sectors including: banking, asset management, inter dealer broker and other “City” claims; telecommunications and technology and luxury and other well-known retailers.

-In the public sector, Nadia has expertise in acting for and against NHS Trusts, local authorities, universities and for politicians, including Members of Parliament (MPs).
+In the public sector, Nadia has expertise in acting for and against NHS Trusts, local authorities, central government, universities, private schools and for politicians, including Members of Parliament (MPs).

 Nadia’s High Court practice spans the full range of contractual claims as well as injunctive work, including in the context of industrial action and injunctions arising out of the contract of employment, especially under Maintaining High Professional Standards in the Modern NHS (MHPS) in respect of doctors and dentists in the NHS.